About Us

 Afroma House Coffee is renowned internationally for its superior quality.

-The Company’s coffee is grown naturally without the use of artificial additives.
+Uganda is one of the few Countries with indigenous coffee and its coffee is grown naturally without the use of artificial additives.

 In addition to Arabica, Afroma also produces Robusta coffee, which is grown in the Nile Valley, one of the most fertile regions in the world.
 The robust flavor of this coffee variety is influenced by the diverse types of silt deposited by various water bodies flowing into the Nile Valley, enhancing its unique taste.